Zelda Fitzgerald: Hospital fire and death

 Towards the end of her life, Zelda resided in and out of sanatoriums.
 Zelda checked back into the hospital in September 1946, and then she returned to live with her mother Minnie in their Alabama home.
 By this point in her life, she had undergone over ten years of electroshock therapy and insulin shock treatments.
 Consequently, she now "suffered from severe loss of memory and an apathetic personality due to constant shock therapies."

-Possibly due to these treatments or her deteriorated mental health, she publicly espoused fascism as a political ideology.
+She espoused fascism as a political ideology.
 According to biographer Nancy Milford, Zelda became "taken with the idea of fascism as a way of holding everything together, of ordering the masses."
 When acquaintance Henry Dan Piper visited Zelda in March 1947, she declared that fascism served "to keep things from falling apart and to keep the finer things from being lost or extinguished."

 In November 1947, Zelda returned for the last time to Highland Hospital in Asheville, North Carolina.
-At this point, she was physically gaunt and weighed only 130 pounds.
+Because of insulin treatments her weight increased to 130 lb.
 Acquaintance Edna Garlington Spratt recalled Zelda's grim appearance in the final months before her death: "She was anything but pretty when I saw her.
 She acted normal, but she looked so dreadful.
 Her hair was stringy and she had lost all pride in herself."
 Early in March 1948, her doctors told her she was better and she could leave, but she allegedly stayed for further treatment.

 On the night of March 10, 1948, a fire broke out in the hospital kitchen.
 Zelda had been sedated and locked in a room on the fifth floor, possibly awaiting shock therapy.
 The fire moved through the dumbwaiter shaft, spreading onto every floor.
 The fire escapes were wooden, and they caught fire as well.
 Nine women, including Zelda, died.
 She was identified by her dental records and, according to other reports, one of her slippers.
 A follow-up investigation raised the unconfirmed possibility that the fire had been a work of arson by Willie Mae, a disgruntled or mentally disturbed hospital employee who had initiated the fire in the kitchen.

 Zelda and Scott were buried in Rockville, Maryland, originally in Rockville Cemetery, away from his family plot.
 Only one photograph of the original gravesite is known to exist, taken in 1970 by Fitzgerald scholar Richard Anderson and published in 2016.
 At her daughter Scottie's request, Zelda and Scott were interred with the other Fitzgeralds at Saint Mary's Catholic Cemetery.
 Inscribed on their tombstone is the final sentence of The Great Gatsby: "So we beat on, boats against the current, borne back ceaselessly into the past."